Aliases for CD79A Gene

 GeneCards Summary for CD79A Gene

-CD79A (CD79a Molecule, Immunoglobulin-Associated Alpha) is a Protein Coding gene.
-Diseases associated with CD79A include agammaglobulinemia 3 and tabes dorsalis.
-Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
+CD79A (CD79a Molecule) is a Protein Coding gene.
+Diseases associated with CD79A include Agammaglobulinemia 3 and Agammaglobulinemia, Non-Bruton Type.
+Among its related pathways are Phospholipase-C Pathway and Development Angiotensin activation of ERK.
 GO annotations related to this gene include transmembrane signaling receptor activity.